Shambhavi96/Museum-Data/README.md

 The Total Footfall.csv file contains the total data for each day.

 Environmental readings for P.R.
-Gallery_January2018.pdf consists of the environment readings inside the museum.
+Gallery_January2018.pdf consists of the environmental readings inside the museum.